Traeth yr Ora - Benllech, Anglesey

 Suggested pose: Mountain – obviously.
 The ultimate place to practice the mountain pose and work on your strong and stable foundation.

 Merthyr Mawr Sand Dunes – Bridgend, Vale of Glamorgan

-If you like the thought of a desert yoga retreat then Merthyr Mawr sand dune nature reserve should definitely be on your radar.
-Acres of sprawling sand dunes offer seclusion for your practise in an almost other-wordly terrain.
+If you like the thought of a desert yoga retreat then Merthyr Mawr sand dune nature reserve near Bridgend should definitely be on your radar.
+Acres of sprawling sand dunes offer seclusion for your practise in an almost other-worldy terrain.

 Suggested pose: Back Bend - make the most of the sun warmed sand and challenge yourself with a gentle back bend.

 Cardiff Bay, Cardiff

 A capital city may not be the first place that springs to mind when it comes to suitable locations for some calm and tranquillity, but amid the hustle and bustle, there's waterside zen to be found in Cardiff Bay.
 Take some meditative time-out before enjoying a retail therapy session in the city centre shops.

 Suggested pose: Standing Bow – with the stage of the Wales Millennium Centre just around the corner with this pose you can be the star of the show!